tsipkens/mat-tfer-pma/README.md

 ## 2. The transfer function package: `+tfer_pma`

+This package forms the core of the program and can be used in other projects.

 #### 2.1 Functions to evaluate transfer functions: `tfer_*.m`

 As noted above, the core of this program is a set of